Gout is a disease usually caused by having too much

 Most people who have gout are

-middle-aged men, but gout can occur at any age.
-Only 5 to 10% of cases of
+middle-aged men, but this joint inflammation can occur at any age.
+Only 5 to 10% of cases occur in women, most often after menopause.

-Reducing Risk for Gout - the role
+Reducing risk for gout - the role

-Try a low-purine diet, for instance avoiding or minimizing shellfish
+Try a low-purine diet, for instance avoiding or minimizing shellfish.

 Reduce alcohol intake, particularly beer - Drinking alcohol, even a small